 “Take it slow and keep it low.”
 That's the phrase to keep in mind if you're just starting out and your flexibility is at a minimum.
-Low Cobra does not require the body to be as flexible in order to bend back as High Cobra.
+Low Cobra does not require the body to be as flexible as High Cobra in order to bend back.
 The latter is best suited for advanced students who have developed their flexibility through regular practice.
 If you have been diagnosed with a back injury or another condition that limits your movement, Low Cobra is the way to go.

 Some students will even try doing Cobra Pose while standing upright by keeping the hands placed against the wall and working through the posture from there.
 This is also a good way to get a feel for the pose before you try it from a horizontal position on the floor.